School District of Palm Beach County

 The policy addresses “existing practices and procedures that have inhibited success for some students.
 These barriers have translated into low academic achievement for certain groups of students, including but not limited to: African American, Haitian, of other African descent, Hispanic, Latino, Guatemalan Mayan, English Language Learners, economically disadvantaged, lesbian, gay, bisexual, transgender, or questioning (LGBTQ), and students with disabilities.
 This is neither a coincidental occurrence or an accurate reflection of how these students are capable of performing.”

-Actualizing Equity Part I: Increased Access to Acceleration
+Actualizing Access and Opportunity Part I: Increased Access to Acceleration

 "The goal is for all classrooms, including advanced courses, to look like a microcosm of the courtyard where all students are represented—with respect to gender, ethnic background, native language, and learning ability."